Common development problems and solutions

 Problem

-Trying to build, clean or reconfigure the project ends with an error, that either sh, make, gcc or g++ could not be found although they are there.
+Trying to build, clean or reconfigure the project ends with an error, that either sh, make, clang or clang++ could not be found although they are there.

 Cause